dmitryame/echowaves/README.markdown

 # ECHOWAVES #

 ### echowaves is permanently moving to http://github.com/echowaves/echowaves ###
-All farther support of this branch is deprecated...
+All further support of this branch is deprecated...